mp-se/victron-receiver/README.md

 # Changes

-* 0.6.0 - Switched webserver to allow for admin password and encrypted connection using SSL.
+* 0.6.0 - Switched webserver to allow for admin password and encrypted connection using SSL and authentication token.
+Updated UI to use a common framework and optimized build size.

 * 0.5.0 - Added support for Battery Protect and Update UI dependecies